manhtuando97/CoReA/README.md

 **CoReA** not only proves theoretically sound but also empirically effective in enhancing the core resilience of real-world hypergraphs.
 Extensive experiments on ten real-world datasets demonstrates the consistent superiority of **CoReA** over the baselines.

-Note: if a preview of the supplementary materials PDF file does not appear properly, please download the file.
+Note: if a preview of the supplementary document PDF file does not appear properly, please download the file.

 ## Datasets
 The datasets can be found in the *Hyperedges* folder.